 - Meantime, add the remaining 1/4 cup of corn syrup to the bowl of an electric stand mixer fitted with the whisk attachment.
 Go ahead and microwave the gelatin on high for about 30 seconds until it has completely melted.
 Add the gelatin to the corn syrup in the mixing bowl.
 Turn mixer on low and keep it running.

-- In a small bowl, whisk together the pumpkin puree, cinnamon, ginger, nutmeg and vanilla and set aside.
+- In a small bowl, whisk together the pumpkin puree, cinnamon, ginger, nutmeg, and vanilla and set aside.
 Once the syrup has reached 250 degrees, slowly add it to the mixing bowl, leaving the mixer on slow speed until all of the syrup has been added.
 Increase the speed to medium and whisk for 5 minutes.
-Increase the speed to medium high and whisk for an additional 5 minutes.
+Increase the speed to medium-high and whisk for an additional 5 minutes.
 Turn to the highest setting and whisk for 1 additional minute.
 The mixture should be tripled in volume.
+Add the pumpkin/spice mixture and fold in on low speed.
 At this point, if you prefer to enhance the color, add 1 to 2 drops of food coloring and whisk for a few seconds.
 Using a spatula, give the marshmallow batter a fold to ensure the pumpkin mixture is totally incorporated.

 - Pour the marshmallow batter into the prepared pan, using an offset spatula to spread the batter into the corners.
 Sprinkle the batter generously with the cinnamon coating.
 Allow to set for at least 6 hours to cure.